sen-h/VidOS/README.md

 # VidOS

-Complete single purpose linux system that just plays a video encoded in AV1 and Opus.
+Complete single purpose linux system that just plays a video encoded in AV1, webm(vp8/vp9) with Opus audio.
 At the present moment it is a buildroot config (based very loosely off the pc_defconfig) and some config files and scripts that assembles an entire os and hybrid iso (~38MB) as a kernel binary with an attached initramfs, bootloader and the video itself.